ZainUlWahab/exam-schedule-generator/README.md

 ### Contributions

-Contributions are welcome!
-If you have suggestions for improvements or find any issues, please feel free to submit a pull request or open an issue on GitHub.
+Contributions to this project are welcome!
+If you have suggestions for improvements or encounter any issues, please submit a pull request, open an issue on GitHub or you can contact me on my email 'ulwahabzain@gmail.com'.
 ### License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.